QIDSOD/QIDSOD-documentation/README.md

 This repository contains documentation related to the project "Quantifying the Impact of Data Sharing on Outbreak Dynamics" (QIDSOD) that is
 - jointly led by
-  - [Jundong Li](https://github.com/jundongl) (School of Engineering and Applied Science, Electrical and Computer Engineering, Computer Science & School of Data Science at the University of Virginia) and
+  - [Jundong Li](https://github.com/jundongl) (School of Engineering and Applied Science &mdash; Electrical and Computer Engineering / Computer Science &mdash; and School of Data Science at the University of Virginia) and
   - [Daniel Mietchen](https://github.com/Daniel-Mietchen) (School of Data Science at the University of Virginia)
 - jointly funded through a [COVID-19 Rapid Response grant](http://web.archive.org/web/20200525045741/https://gidi.virginia.edu/covid-19-rapid-response) by
   - the [Global Infectious Diseases Institute](https://gidi.virginia.edu/) (GIDI) at the University of Virginia, in partnership with